Jamestown in Tuolumne County, California — The American West (Pacific Coastal)

 The Willow

-Plagued by fires, much of the original building was destroyed in 1982.
+Plagued by fires much of the original building was destroyed in 1982.
 However, the original redwood bar has survived intact.
-Internationally famous for it’s ghosts The Willow enriches local history and preserves a reputation for good food and drink.
+Internationally famous for its ghosts The Willow enriches local history and preserves a reputation for good food and drink.

 Erected 2000 by Matuca Chapter 1849, E Clampus Vitus.

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Notable Buildings.
 In addition, it is included in the E Clampus Vitus, and the Former U.S. Presidents: #25 William McKinley series lists.
-A significant historical month for this entry is September 1849.
+A significant historical year for this entry is 1862.

 Location.
 37° 57.255′ N, 120° 25.355′ W. Marker is in Jamestown, California, in Tuolumne County.
-Marker is at the intersection of Main Street and Willow Street, on the right when traveling north on Main Street.
+It is at the intersection of Main Street and Willow Street, on the right when traveling north on Main Street.
 Building is located at the intersection and the marker is mounted on the side of the building facing Main Street.
 Touch for map.
 Marker is at or near this postal address: 18723 Main Street, Jamestown CA 95327, United States of America.
 Touch for directions.

 Regarding The Willow.
 The new structure is a one-story wood frame building which is all that remains of the original two-story gabled-roof hotel and restaurant that burned in 1978.
 A new false front has been added to the north and west facing street fronts to give a feel for the former height of the original building.
 Built in 1896 by early pioneer John Pereira, it has operated continuously as a bar and restaurant.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on June 1, 2026.
 It was originally submitted on July 29, 2010, by Syd Whittle of Mesa, Arizona.
-This page has been viewed 910 times since then and 39 times this year.
-Last updated on July 29, 2010, by William J. Toman of Green Lake, Wisconsin.
-Photos: 1, 2, 3, 4. submitted on July 29, 2010, by Syd Whittle of Mesa, Arizona.
+This page has been viewed 1,473 times since then and 55 times this year.
+Last updated on May 29, 2026, by Liam Williams of Irvine, California.
+Photos: 1, 2, 3, 4. submitted on July 29, 2010, by Syd Whittle of Mesa, Arizona. • Devry Becker Jones was the editor who published this page.